Camelots du Roi: Xenophobic demonstrations of 1935

 In the early 1930s, French doctors attributed their difficulties to a supposedly excessive number of doctors, that "would exceed the solvent demand for care".
-Action française, which exertex a great attraction in the medical community thanks to the rallying of eminent members of the profession, interfered in this debate by placing the blame on foreign doctors and students.
+Action Française, which exerted a great attraction in the medical community thanks to the rallying of eminent members of the profession, interfered in this debate by placing the blame on foreign doctors and students.

 Foreigners, especially Jews, could study medicine in France thanks to the law of 30 November 1892 which opened up the practice of medicine to any holder of a French doctorate, regardless of nationality.
 This displeased some medical students and doctors who referred to them as "wogs".
 L'Étudiant français, the student propaganda organ of Action Française, published a whole series of articles hostile to foreign students starting in 1925 and reported "xenophobic incidents reported in the faculties or services of hospitals".

-In 1927, the Law of August 10, 1927 on nationality increased the number of naturalizations, which was denounced by medical unions and the Action française.
+In 1927, the Law of August 10, 1927 on nationality increased the number of naturalizations, which was denounced by medical unions and the Action Française.

 The Armbruster law of 1933 inflamed the debate by restricting the practice of medicine to French citizens without excluding naturalized people.
 In 1935, tensions were exacerbated and amplified by the propaganda of the Camelots du Roi.
 That year, Action française had at least 1,500 doctors in its ranks according to attendance at the annual Parisian banquet of the medical profession.
 From January to March 1935, the Camelots du Roi took an active part in the strike movement to protest against the “invasion of the medical profession” by foreign immigrants.
 These demonstrations are best known for the remarkable participation of François Mitterrand under xenophobic banners.